back

 Defaulted accounts will remain on your credit report for up to seven years and can affect your credit score.

-When a prospective lender sees a default has on a credit report, it tells them there is a significant risk in lending to the borrower.
+When a prospective lender sees a default on a credit report, it tells them there is a significant risk in lending to the borrower.

 Removing a Default From Your Credit Report